wtplant/frontegg/README.md

 ## The following functionality has been provided for:

 ### Basic Integration & Product exploration with Frontegg
 - [x] a.
-Following the onboarding,createa basic application in the Framework of your choosing (React, ~Angular, Vue, or Next~).
+Following the onboarding,create a basic application in the Framework of your choosing (React, ~Angular, Vue, or Next~).
 - [x] b.
 Integrate Front egg into the application.
 At the endof the steps,you should have your app integrated with Frontegg login and authentication model, so you should be able to sign-up
 - [x] c.
 When a user is logged in, on the homepage of your application, make sure to display their profile picture and name.
 - [x] d.
 Add a“settings”button and implement the admin portal.
 Once added: